...

 You can download the map for free here.

-There are 21 kilometers (13 miles) of trails on the mountain.
-Keep in mind that during the season, not all trails may be open due to varying conditions.
+In total, there are 21 kilometers (13 miles) of trails on the mountain, though not all may be open throughout the season, depending on snow conditions.

 Chairlifts and Gondolas

-High 1 Resort has 3 (connected) gondolas, 8 chairlifts, and 2 magic carpets.
-Magic carpets are “people-movers” on the beginner slopes.
+High 1 Resort includes 3 connected gondolas, 8 chairlifts, and 2 magic carpets on the beginner slopes.
+The interconnected gondolas are a standout feature, making it easy to explore different areas of the mountain.

-If you venture over to the Valley Hub, which I highly recommend, be aware that you’ll need to return to the base area to catch the Apollo lift or Gondola back to the other side of the mountain (see Trail Map).
+If you head to the Valley Hub, which I recommend for a different perspective of the resort, remember that you’ll need to return to the base area to catch the Apollo lift or gondola back across the mountain.
+Be sure to check out the trail map for navigation.

 Elevation